variantstudios/growyourstorage.com/development/index.md

 ### Why GYS

-GYS Development LLC is an opportunist real estate development company focused on the self storage asset class. &nbsp;From conception through disposition, GYS Development looks to maximizes cash flow and financial returns for investors and clients on a continual basis. &nbsp;
+GYS Development LLC is an opportunist real estate development company focused on the self storage asset class. &nbsp;From conception through disposition, GYS Development looks to maximize cash flow and financial returns for investors and clients on a continual basis. &nbsp;

 At GYS Development, we know how to locate a great site, develop a plan, manage the project, get a facility built, and get self storage facilities off of the ground and operational in timely manner. &nbsp; &nbsp;Visit our portfolio tab to see a list and locations of our facilities.